seed-rs/seed-rs.org/crate/guides/0.7.0/init.md

 - `init` should be short and simple - the main goal is to just create a new `Model` instance.
 Also it blocks the app - try to invoke time-consuming operations in other functions (especially in `update` function; you'll learn about `update` in next chapters) when the app is rendered and the user is happy that he sees at least some content.

-- When you need to write some helpers, respect the rule *"children below the parent"* (it will be explained in next chapters) - write helpers below the `init` function.
+- When you need to write some helpers, respect the rule *"children below the parent"* - write helpers below the `init` function.
 And once you find out you are using some helpers also in `update` function, move them below the `update`.

 ---